rgbkrk/WebRTCathon/README.md

 Feel free to make any pull requests to change this up and add components.
 Adding to the wiki is great as well.

+# Purpose

+Enable people to run their own support infrastructure for WebRTC.

 # Goals

 These goals were set by one person, you can set your own. :P